replete/obsidian-minimal-theme-css-snippets/README.md

 Most of these snippets are exclusively suited to the minimal theme, but some will also work on anything else, such as `hide-ribbon`, `minimal-make-tweaks` and a few others.

-It's opnionated, an example of which is that I prefer more condensed views, so this might not be for everyone but this isn't for everyone, it's for me, and I'd rather see more stuff on a smaller display.
-It's going to change over time, but feel free to steal what suits you,
+It's opnionated, an example of which is that I prefer more condensed views, so this might not be for everyone.

-Likely to change over time, probably most useful to other hackers working on their vault

 <a href="https://www.buymeacoffee.com/replete"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=&slug=replete&button_colour=6a8695&font_colour=ffffff&font_family=Poppins&outline_colour=000000&coffee_colour=FFDD00"></a>